The Groom Wore Spurs

 The Groom Wore Spurs is a 1951 American comedy film directed by Richard Whorf and starring Ginger Rogers and Jack Carson.

 Plot

-Hollywood Singing cowboy Ben Castle (Jack Carson) hires lawyer "A.J."
-Furnival (Ginger Rogers) to get him out of his gambling debts that he incurred in Las Vegas to Harry Kallen Stanley Ridges.
-Kallan recognises A.J. as the daughter of a legendary attorney who helped him on several occasions.
-Castle seduces A.J. into a quick wedding with Kallan forgiving Castle his debts.
-A.J. discovers that Castle schemed the entire meeting and wedding with the intended result.
-Encouraged by her roommate Alice (Joan Davis) A.J. decides to get her revenge by living with him.
-She settles Castle's film contract, then discovers that he is a milquetoast who in real life in unable to ride a horse or sing.
-Gangsters decide to frame Castle with a murder.
+Hollywood singing cowboy Ben Castle hires lawyer A. J. Furnival to help him overcome gambling debts to Harry Kallen that he incurred in Las Vegas.
+Kallen recognises A. J. as the daughter of a legendary attorney who had helped him on several occasions.
+Castle seduces A. J. into a quick wedding with Kallen, forgiving Castle his debts.
+A. J. discovers that Castle schemed the entire meeting and wedding with the intended result.
+Encouraged by her roommate Alice, A. J. seeks revenge by living with him.
+She settles Castle's film contract and then discovers that he is a milquetoast who is unable to ride a horse or sing.
+Gangsters try to frame Castle with a murder.